 Start off with a round of golf in the morning, spend the afternoon on a sunny beach, enjoy a meal al fresco and then wrap up the day with an ice cream while strolling along a promenade at sunset.

 White Rock and South Surrey, situated on the U.S./Canada border, have a climate that’s often compared to the south of France.
 A local atmospheric phenomenon called the Blue Hole means that White Rock and other Waterside communities are often sunny while neighboring communities have weather that is less favorable.
 Combine the balmy weather, a 1.4-mile-long waterside promenade with the beach on one side and a host of unique shops and restaurants on the other, and visitors will be happy to put down roots in this community for a while.
 The historic pier was opened in 1914 as a dock for steamships and historically has been one of the premier attractions along the waterfront.
 A devastating windstorm in December 2018 led to significant damage to the pier itself; after millions in repairs, it was re-opened to the relief of locals and visitors alike.

 Across from the promenade, Marine Drive is stocked with boutique shops, nightspots, and great restaurants.
 Sidewalk dining and people watching is a serious sport here!
 Visit the historic train station which is home to the White Rock Museum.

 At the beach’s eastern end, the Grand Chief Bernard Charles Memorial Plaza celebrates the city’s close ties with its Semiahmoo First Nations neighbors.

-To the north, Crescent Beach is a popular waterfront spot with a safe swimming area in the warm water of Boundary Bay, and the Blackie Spit Nature Reserve with miles of trails popular with birdwatchers.
+To the north, Crescent Beach is a popular waterfront spot with a safe swimming area in the warm water of Boundary Bay, while the Blackie Spit Nature Reserve with miles of trails is popular with birdwatchers.
 If visitors feel up to some exercise, the 1,001 Steps trail down to the beach at 15A Avenue will not disappoint.
-Crescent Beach offers live theater on the beach at the Beach House Theatre.
-This year’s production will be Carlo Goldoni’s The Servant of Two masters.
-Go to beachhousetheatre.org for ticket information.